nats-io/nats-site/content/blog/webinar-how-choria-significantly-improves-operability-of-mcollective-using-nats.md

 categories = ["Engineering", "Community"] date = "2017-03-28"
-tags = ["nats", "microservices", "webinar"] title = "How Choria significantly improves the operability of Mcollective by using NATS" author = "Brian Flannery"
+tags = ["nats", "microservices", "webinar"] title = "Webinar: How Choria significantly improves the operability of Mcollective by using NATS" author = "Brian Flannery"
 +++